thatslifescience/github_dev/_posts/2017-12-18-Some-People-Just-Love-Plants-EKuras.md

 <center><a data-flickr-embed="true"  href="https://www.flickr.com/photos/139839751@N06/25224664768/in/dateposted-friend/" title="2017-12-18-EKurasB"><img src="https://farm5.staticflickr.com/4566/25224664768_f9a5f05531.jpg" width="500" height="306" alt="2017-12-18-EKurasB"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script></center>
 **Figure 2.** Inside a randomly planty house in Cambridge, Massachusetts.
 (Photo credit: Sarah Blair)

 Why are some houses randomly planty, you may ask?
 The obvious answer is that some people just LOVE plants.
-But if the answer was that simple, you probably wouldn't be reading a blog post about the topic!
+But if the answer were that simple, you probably wouldn't be reading a blog post about the topic!
 Let’s break this down systematically …

 In order for randomly planty houses to exist, people need to somehow *obtain* all their random plants.
 Stop and consider the plants in your yard or inside your home.
 Some plants you bought from a plant nursery or grocery store, others were given to you by your sister when she went away on vacation, and the rest were probably there when you moved in.
 Am I right?
 When researchers asked this question to residents in cities like Puerto Rico, USA, Costa Brava, Spain, and Ballarat, Australia, these three sources were the primary explanations [1, 2, 3].
 Let's dig deeper into each one.